jordanaf808/complete-react-dev/e-commerce-store/src/LearningLog.md

     fetchFunc();
     }, [])

-If we wanted to conditionally call useEffect if(!searchquery), we cannot do it outside of useEffect, we must do it inside.
+If we wanted to conditionally call a useEffect, e.g. if(!searchquery), we cannot do it outside of the useEffect(), we must do it inside the function.

     useEffect(() => {
         if(searchQuery.length > 0) {